Jessie Anderson (The Walking Dead): Season 6

 In the season premiere, "First Time Again", Jessie first appears in a flashback.
 She is first seen hugging a devastated Sam at their home when Ron walks out.
 Later, Jessie is in the armory when Rick walks in.
 Jessie admonishes Rick for his behavior with Ron in the woods.
-In the episode "JSS" when The Wolves attack Alexandria, Jessie hides with Sam in a closet, but goes downstairs to warn Ron away from the house as she knows there is a Wolf inside, armed with a gun.
+In the episode "JSS" when the Wolves attack Alexandria, Jessie hides with Sam in a closet, but goes downstairs to warn Ron away from the house, as she knows a Wolf is inside, armed with a gun.
 A Wolf sneaks up behind her and slams her to the floor.
 The Wolf goes to pick up Jessie's gun that she threw away when she was attacked.
-Jessie arises from the ground and picks up some scissors from her stylist set and runs towards the Wolf when her back is turned.
+Jessie rises from the ground and picks up some scissors from her stylist set and runs towards the Wolf when her back is turned.
 Jessie repeatedly stabs the Wolf in the chest violently.
 Ron walks in and watches her as Jessie kills the Wolf.
 Jessie then stabs the Wolf's brain to prevent reanimation.
-In the episode "Now", Jessie listens to Rick's speech after he is chased by a super-pack of walkers to the gates of Alexandria and now the community is surrounded by walkers.
+In the episode "Now", Jessie listens to Rick's speech after he is chased by a super pack of walkers to the gates of Alexandria and now the community is surrounded by walkers.
 She goes home and removes the dead Wolf from her kitchen.
 Later, Jessie kills a zombified Betsy, who had committed suicide after her husband's death.
-In the episode "Heads Up", Jessie is at Rosita Espinosa's weapon training class learning how to use a machete.
-In the mid-season finale, "Start to Finish", Jessie helps Rick, an injured Deanna, Carl, Michonne, Gabriel and Ron into her house after Alexandria is swarmed with walkers.
+In the episode "Heads Up", Jessie is at Rosita Espinosa's weapons-training class learning how to use a machete.
+In the midseason finale, "Start to Finish", Jessie helps Rick, an injured Deanna, Carl, Michonne, Gabriel, and Ron into her house after Alexandria is swarmed with walkers.
 She urgently pushes against the walkers that are trying to push into her house along with the others.
 Pushing the walkers out downstairs, there seem to be too many and they begin entering the house.
 They all rush upstairs and formulate a plan to escape.
 They cover themselves in walker blood and guts and start walking through the herd, holding hands.